-And with any system an important factor is the cost.
-This can include hardware and software costs, but it is also important to consider the amount of developer time the system takes to build, the amount of operational effort required to run the system, and even the amount of training required.
-It is the total cost of ownership.
+With any system an important factor is cost.
+This can include hardware and software costs, but it is also important to consider the amount of developer time the system takes to build, the amount of operational effort required to run it, and even the amount of training required; the total cost of ownership.

-Each of these principles provides the basis for decisions of tradeoff (compromise) in a distributed web architecture.
-However, they also can be at odds with one another, such that achieving one objective comes at the cost of another.
-A really basic example: choosing to address capacity by simply adding more servers (scalability) can come at the price of manageability (you have to operate an additional server) and cost (the price of the servers).
+Each of these principles provides the basis for decisions about trade-offs in a distributed web architecture.
+They can be at odds with one another, such that achieving one objective comes at the cost of another.
+A basic example: choosing to address capacity by simply adding more servers (scalability) can come at the price of manageability (you have to operate an additional server) and cost (the price of the servers).

-When thinking about designing any sort of web application it is important to consider these key principles, even if it is to acknowledge that a design may sacrifice one or more of them.
+When thinking about designing any sort of web application it is important to consider these key principles, even if only to acknowledge that a design may sacrifice one or more of them.

 The Basics

-When it comes to system architecture there are a few things to consider: what are the right pieces, how these pieces fit together, and what are the right tradeoffs.
-When it comes to architecture, investing in scaling before it is needed is generally not a smart business proposition, however, some forethought into the design can save substantial time and resources in the future.
+When it comes to system architecture there are a few things to consider: what are the right pieces, how will these pieces fit together, and what are the right tradeoffs?
+With architecture, investing in scaling before it is needed is generally not a smart business proposition; however, some forethought about the design can save substantial time and resources in the future.

-This section is focused on some of the core values that are central to almost all large web applications – services, redundancy, partitions, and handling failure.
-Each of these values involves choices and tradeoffs, particularly in the context of the principles described in the previous section.
+This section is focused on some of the core values that are central to almost all large web applications: services, redundancy, partitions, and handling failure.
+Each of these values involves choices and trade-offs, particularly in the context of the principles described in the previous section.
 In order to explain these in detail, though, it is best to start with an example.

 Example: Image Hosting Application

-At some point you have probably posted an image online, and for big sites that host and deliver lots of images, there are certainly challenges in building an architecture that is cost effective, highly available, and with low latency (fast).
+At some point you have probably posted an image online.
+For big sites that host and deliver lots of images, there are certainly challenges in building an architecture that is cost effective, highly available, and has low latency (i.e., is fast).

-For the sake of simplicity, let’s assume that this application has 2 key parts – the ability to upload (write) an image to the server, and the ability to query for an image.
-While we certainly want the upload to be efficient, we care the most about having very fast delivery when someone requests an image (for example, these images could be requested for a web page, or other application).
-This is very similar functionality to what a web server, or CDN edge server might provide.
+For the sake of simplicity, let’s assume that this application has two key parts: the ability to upload (write) an image to the server, and the ability to query for an image.
+While we certainly want the upload to be efficient, we care the most about having very fast delivery when someone requests an image (for example, these images could be requested for a web page or other application).
+This is very similar functionality to what a web server or content delivery network (CDN) edge server might provide.

-Other important aspects to the system are:
+Other important aspects of the system are:

-There is no limit to the number of images that need to be stored, so storage scalability, in terms of image count, needs to be considered
+There is no limit to the number of images that need to be stored, so storage scalability in terms of image count needs to be considered.

-There needs to be low latency for image downloads/requests
+There needs to be low latency for image downloads/requests.

-If a user uploads an image, the image should always be there (data reliability for images)
+If a user uploads an image, the image should always be there (data reliability for images).

-The system should be easy to maintain (manageability)
+The system should be easy to maintain (manageability).

-Since image hosting doesn’t have high profit margins, the system needs to be cost effective
+Since image hosting doesn’t have high profit margins, the system needs to be cost effective.

 Here is a simplified diagram of the functionality: